Instacart, Amazon workers strike as labor unrest grows during coronavirus crisis

 Among the strikers were some of the roughly 200,000 workers at U.S. online grocery delivery company Instacart, according to strike organizer Gig Workers Collective, founded earlier this year by Instacart worker Vanessa Bain.

 Fifteen workers at an Amazon.com Inc warehouse in Staten Island, New York, also walked off the job on Monday following reports of COVID-19 among the facility’s staff.

 Amazon said later it fired an employee who helped organize the action for alleged violations of his employment, including leaving a paid quarantine to participate in the demonstration.
+New York’s attorney general said her office was “considering all legal options” in response to the firing, citing the right to organize in the state.

 Workers have also protested in other countries.
 Dozens of Amazon workers at a facility near Florence, Italy, went on strike on Monday.